 We consider why you should draw up a business plan and what it should include.
-If you are starting, or have recently started a business in the Warwickshire area we, at Select Accountants Ltd, can help you develop a business plan.
+If you are starting, or have recently started a business in the Leicestershire area we, at Select Accountants Ltd, can help you develop a business plan.

 Every new business should have a business plan.
 It is the key to success.
 If you need finance, no bank manager will lend money without a considered plan.
 It is one of the most important aspects of starting a new business.
 Your plan should provide a thorough examination of the way in which the business will commence and develop.
 It should describe the business, product or service, market, mode of operation, capital requirements and projected financial results.

 Preparing a business plan will help you to set clear objectives for your business and clarify your thinking.
 It will also help to set targets for future performance and monitor finances and profitability.
 It should help to provide early warning for when you might need to reconsider the plan.

 Always bear in mind that anyone reading the plan will need to understand the essentials of your business quickly and easily.